Kraily4t8/Wolf_Simulation/README.md

 Notes:
 * For examples on how to interact with the data shape, basic interaction with the data can be seen in the print functions at the end of *main*.
-* If run through a website instead of locally, it's likely the server connection will fail.
+* If run through a website instead of locally, browser security measures must be overriden.

 # Data Retrieval
 To retrieve data from the database, enter values in each field to find matching data and click *Get Data*.